sjonesw-lab/Maxtrader/replit.md

 **Session-Based Liquidity Tracking**: The architecture separates trading time into three global sessions (Asia: 18:00-03:00, London: 03:00-09:30, NY: 09:30-16:00, all in America/New_York timezone).
 Session highs and lows are tracked and used to identify liquidity zones that may be swept.
 The system handles midnight boundary crossings for the Asia session to prevent look-ahead bias.

-**Signal Generation Window**: All trade signals are generated exclusively during the NY open window (09:30-11:00 ET).
-This design choice reflects real-world trading constraints and focuses on the highest-volatility period.
+**Signal Generation Window**: Signals are generated during the NY open window.
+Config D (relaxed) uses an extended window (09:30-12:00 ET) to increase signal frequency while maintaining quality.
+The standard configuration uses 09:30-11:00 ET.

 ### Data Layer